-These new services and research story aggregators and accounts on the iPad, plus the emerging ideas about "content clearing houses" pave the way for an information environment where customer relationships and content are increasingly personalized.
-This, we will show, points to the critical need for publishers to maintain and acquire one-to-one. accountbased relationships with users.
-And to help them access information from anywhere - to create a conversation about the community, not just about the story, and make it all convenient and simple and with a set of value exchanges - so former publishers
+These new services and research - story aggregators and accounts on the iPad, plus the emerging ideas about "content clearing houses" - pave the way for an information environment where customer relationships and content are increasingly personalized.
+This, we will show, points to the critical need for publishers to maintain and acquire one-to-one, account-based relationships with users.
+And to help them access information from anywhere to create a conversation about the community, not just about the story, and make it all convenient and simple and with a set of value exchanges - so former publishers can become part of a something we might call a news social network.

-These new services and research - story aggregators and accounts on the iPad, plus the emerging ideas about "content clearing houses" -- point to the critical need to acquire and maintain one-to-one, accountbased relationships with users.
+These new services and research - story aggregators and accounts on the iPad, plus the emerging ideas about "content clearing houses" -- point to the critical need to acquire and maintain one-to-one, account-based relationships with users.
 And to help them access information from anywhere - to create a conversation about the community, not just about the story, and make it all convenient and simple and with a set of value exchanges.
 Publishers need to be part of the news social network.